Instructional Management Toolkit

 - Higher-Order Thinking Questions

-- Multiple Intelligences Modalities
+- Learning Styles/ Multiple Intelligences Thinking Modalities

-This site contains several test-creating templates.
+Classroom Toolkit offers several test-creating templates.

 - Change the modality from “teacher-talks, students-semi-listen”